 As you browse free audio content online, you’re sure to come across LibriVox.
 LibriVox is a collection of 5,000-plus free audiobooks recorded by volunteer narrators.
 In addition to downloading audiobooks, you can record and upload files for others to enjoy.
 LibriVox seeks to make all public domain titles available as free audiobooks.
 While the project is a remarkable achievement in free information exchange, be aware that narrator style and recording quality varies widely.
 Some users consider this part of LibriVox’s appeal.

-Audible.com, an Amazon company, offers plans starting at $14.95 a month for a single monthly book.
+Audible.com, an Amazon company, offers monthly subscription plans.
 The books are yours to keep and can be returned or traded if you’re not pleased with your selection.
-What you might not know is that if you join Audible from the Amazon website, you can receive two free audiobooks with no obligation to buy more.
-Here’s how it works: Find a title on Amazon available as an Audible audiobook.
-Click on the “Start your free trial” link and complete your registration.
+What you might not know is that you can try Audible Premium Plus and get up to two free audiobooks with no obligation to buy more.
+Here’s how it works: Click the link above and complete your registration.
 Download your free book and select a free bonus title.
 Both books are yours to keep.
-Your plan will renew automatically for $14.95 at the end of 30 days, so be sure to cancel before then if you don’t want to keep your subscription.
+Your plan will renew automatically at the end of 30 days, so be sure to cancel before then if you don’t want to keep your subscription.

 Audiobooks.com, another subscription service, offers unlimited audiobooks for $29.95 a month.
 Rather than downloading books to keep, you listen in streaming audio.
 Audiobooks features a free seven-day trial during which you can listen to anything from the catalog.
 Keep the link on-hand for your next road trip.
 Again, be sure to cancel before the deadline if you don’t want to pay for a subscription.